kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 where

-- **qáµ¢** represents a generalized coordinate,
+- **qᵢ** represents a generalized coordinate,
-- **Qáµ¢** is the generalized external force.
+- **Qᵢ** is the generalized external force.

-Applying the Eulerâ€“Lagrange formulation to the cartâ€“pole system produces the same nonlinear equations of motion obtained using the Newtonâ€“Euler approach.
+Applying the Euler–Lagrange formulation to the cart–pole system produces the same nonlinear equations of motion obtained using the Newton–Euler approach.

 <p align="center">